MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-synchronize-outlook-with-a-sharepoint-folder.md

 ﻿---
-title: 'Synchronize Outlook with a SharePoint Folder'
+title: Synchronize Outlook with a SharePoint folder
-TOCTitle: 'Synchronize Outlook with a SharePoint Folder' ms:assetid: fecb04ab-39c6-43e1-9a21-12ecb29d94fb ms:mtpsurl: https://msdn.microsoft.com/en-us/library/Ff424483(v=office.15)
+TOCTitle: Synchronize Outlook with a SharePoint folder ms:assetid: fecb04ab-39c6-43e1-9a21-12ecb29d94fb ms:mtpsurl: https://msdn.microsoft.com/en-us/library/Ff424483(v=office.15)
 ms:contentKeyID: 55119853
 ms.date: 07/24/2014
 mtps_version: v=office.15
 ---

-# Synchronize Outlook with a SharePoint Folder
+# Synchronize Outlook with a SharePoint folder

 This example shows how to programmatically connect Outlook with a SharePoint folder and to synchronize the folder contents.